 We take special pride in the dozens of students, of all levels of experience, who come to us each summer and/or work with us online—then go on to reach elimination rounds at these national tournaments.

-We are also certain of the confidence and self-empowerment that original oration and informative speaking uniquely confer.
+We are also certain of the confidence and self-empowerment that original oration, informative speaking and original advocacy uniquely confer.
 It has never been more crucial that students of all skill levels understand that their voice and that their message matters.
 We teach them that they have the power to change and/or educate their communities and culture.
 And they do, whether they are are returning national finalists or first-time speaker.

 Our Institute is Tailored to First-Time Students And Returning Students